mlamz/mlamz.com/source/_posts/circadian-rhythm-entrainment-using-light-food-and-exercise.md

 ## Next steps

 It seems that it is not only the timing and composition of light that entrains our circadian rhythms, but also other factors such as the timing of food and exercise.
 I believe that temperature can play a large role too and I hope to research this further.
-I would like to investigate the benefits of a strong circadian rhythm in health biomarkers for a future blog post.
+I would also like to investigate the benefits of a strong circadian rhythm in health biomarkers for a future blog post.

 This is my first blog post, so do let me know what you think in the Facebook comments or in the comments section below.